local-minimum/fseq/doc/source/c3se_python_course.rst

     - doc (sphinx-documentation)

-The `setup.py` file was structured so that the scripts in the script folder were installed as executionables so that the package can be run as a stand alone command line program.
+The `setup.py` file was structured so that the scripts in the script folder were installed as executables so that the package can be run as a stand alone command line program.

-A `MANIFEST.in` was created in accordance with ``distutil``'s recommendations [distutil]_ to allow for distrubution of packages via the `setup.py` file.
+A `MANIFEST.in` was created in accordance with ``distutil``'s recommendations [distutil]_ to allow for distribution of packages via the `setup.py` file.
 The tests in the `testing` folder were purposely kept out of packaging as they were not considered part of the deployment code, but rather the development source code.